DavidRandallPeters/UnrealEngine/UE4_018_3rdPerson-D_BPActor.md

 *Actor Blueprints* also contain *graphs* (as we've so far only seen in the *Level Blueprint*.
 This is how we can also add custom functionality to objects in addition to the components mentioned above.

-Here inside the *BP_Pickup001* blueprint, as with the *Prefab* editor in Unity, we see a visualisation of the Actor and have the ability to assemble and transform its components.
+Here inside the *BP_MainPickup* blueprint, as with the *Prefab* editor in Unity, we see a visualisation of the Actor and have the ability to assemble and transform its components.

 You'll notice a list of its components in the **Components** panel (top-left by default).